 Much like fermented grains, make sure to leave a bowl of ‘dry’ mash as a free choice option for growing chicks.

-The decision to provide a more natural method of raising poultry begins in the brooder.
-Helping to build a strong immune system begins the moment chicks are brought home.
+The decision to provide a more natural method when raising poultry begins in the brooder.
+Helping to build a strong immune system begins the moment chicks are brought home or hatched.

 Herbs such as oregano, thyme, sage, nettle, astragalus, and garlic can be offered dried or fresh.
-Feel free to sprinkle these items onto feed, as a free choice item, or even infused in the waterer.
-Due to their gentle, yet beneficial, nature herbs they can be offered daily.
+Offer these items by sprinkling them directly onto feed, as a free choice item, or even infused in the waterer.
+Due to their gentle, yet, beneficial nature herbs they can be offered daily.

-In order to forge a relationship between poultry and keeper, handle chicks daily.
+In order to forge a relationship between poultry and keeper, make sure to handle chicks daily.
 Take care to wash hands between handling.
 Never handle chicks which are housed in separate brooders without washing hands each time.